koral--/android-gradle-localization-plugin/README.md

 ## Overview
 This plugin generates Android string resource XML files from CSV or XLS(X) file.
-Generation has to be invoked as additional gradle task.
+Generation has to be invoked as additional Gradle task.
 Java 1.8 is required.

 ## Supported features
  * string arrays - see [Arrays](https://github.com/koral--/android-gradle-localization-plugin/wiki/Arrays)